 Zolpidem (Into the mouth)

-When This Medicine Should Not Be Used:You should not use this medicine if you have had an allergic reaction to zolpidem.
+When This Medicine Should Not Be Used:Do not use this medicine if you have had an allergic reaction to zolpidem.

 How to Use This Medicine: